ComplexSecurity/Burp-Suite-Exam/API Testing/API Testing.md

 As an example, the endpoint /api/tasks may support the following:

-- GET /api/tasks
+- GET /api/tasks - retrieves a list of tasks
-- POST /api/tasks
+- POST /api/tasks - creates a new task
-- DELETE /api/tasks/1
+- DELETE /api/tasks/1 - deletes a task

 >[!warning]
 >When testing different methods, target low-priority objects to avoid unintended consequences like altering critical items or creating excessive records.